ARTICLE

 To reach higher knowledge, you must first know yourself.
 As you strive for knowledge, you explore your relationship with the divine realm.

-On the board, players climb The Tree of Life from the base to the upper part, in 3 columns representing body, mind and soul, meeting destiny's challenges as the duality of growth and decadence is overcome.
+On the board, players climb The Tree of Life from base to top, across three columns representing body, mind and soul, meeting destiny challenges while the duality of growth and decadence is overcome.

-Aside The Tree, there're four Grace Fields represented by rings of angel wings: they're optional spaces available when rules force to move minor cards from The Plane of Matter (lower part of The Tree) to The Heavens (upper part), but it happens that they cannot be placed there because their values exceed those of the major ones already emplaced in there.
+Aside The Tree, four Grace Fields are represented by winged rings (angels): these optional spaces are available when the rules force to move minor cards from The Plane of Matter (at the bottom of The Tree) to The Heavens (top area), but it happens they cannot be moved because their values exceed those of the major ones already emplaced in there.

 lover's discourse